Chuuk Lagoon

 Diving in Chuuk Lagoon (Truk)

-Chuuk Lagoon, previously known as Truk Lagoon, is located in the Federated States of Micronesia.
-It’s renowned as one of the world’s most significant underwater museums due to its large assembly of World War II shipwrecks.
-Thie waters of the lagoon encapsulates a pivotal moment in military history during Operation Hailstone in February 1944.
 Chuuk Lagoon was a major forward operating base of the Imperial Japanese Navy, located in the central Pacific Ocean.
 The lagoon’s geography offered a natural fortress, with a protective barrier reef encircling a bay that served as a safe haven for Japanese naval operations.
 Due to its strategic importance, it was heavily fortified with defences and served as a logistical hub throughout the early stages of the Pacific War.

 Operation Hailstone

 Executed on 17th and 18th February 1944, Operation Hailstone was a massive surprise attack by the United States Navy against the Japanese fleet stationed at Truk Lagoon as it was then called.
-Planned as a counterpart to the raids against Tarawa and aimed at neutralizing Japanese operational capabilities in the Pacific, the operation involved a series of air and sea attacks over two days.
-Carrier-based aircraft from the United States Navy, including bombers, torpedo planes, and fighters, launched continuous waves of attacks against Japanese ships and aircraft.
-The attack was devastatingly effective, catching the Japanese largely unprepared and resulting in significant destruction of naval and air power.
+Planned as a counterpart to the raids against Tarawa and aimed at neutralising Japanese operational capabilities in the Pacific, the operation involved a series of air and sea attacks over two days.

 Ship graveyard